 Background images are evil

-Those of you that ik now me or have heard me speak might have heard me talk about background images.
+Those of you that know me or have heard me speak might have heard me talk about background images.
 Those of you who have not: I really really do not like background images.
-In this article I will quickly explain why don't like background images, how to quickly find pages with background images and how to fix them!
+Here is why I don't like background images, how to quickly find pages with background images and how to fix them.

 Why background images are bad for the Core Web Vitals